 About 1% of the United States’ adult population has celiac disease, which is the term for gluten allergy.
 This is a little over 3 million people, and the amount of gluten free people increased 238% between 2009 and 2014.
 About 28% of that 3 million have a gluten sensitivity, whereas the other 72% are simply those not eating gluten products.

 Many alcohol products are gluten-based because drinks like lager and stout beer come from grains.
-Thankfully, there’s an increasing amount of gluten free alcohol products, including gluten free wine brands.
-Continue reading to discover which popular alcoholic beverages are gluten free.
+Thankfully, there’s an increasing amount of alcoholic gluten-free beverages, including gluten free wine brands.
+Continue reading to find out if Amaretto is gluten-free, as well as other popular alcoholic beverages.

 Does Alcohol Have Gluten?

 Alcohol can have gluten ingredients in it or be gluten-free; it all depends on what it was made from.
 For example, drinks like ale or malt beer aren’t gluten free because they’re made with ingredients containing gluten.

 On the other hand, many other types of alcohol are gluten free.
 Many vodkas, wine varietals, and liqueurs are safe because they aren’t made with grain ingredients or have a thorough distillation process.
 Similarly, many whiskeys can be consumed by gluten free drinkers because the distillation process vaporizes almost all of the proteins.